SISTER TO SISTER SALON CONVERSATIONS

-These virtual brunches take place from 1:30 p.m. to 3:30 p.m.
-EST every first Sunday of the month.
+These virtual brunches take place from 2:00 p.m. to 3:00 p.m.
+EST every second Sunday of the month.
 These events offer up a compelling menu of opinion pieces, blogs, Twitter town hall chats, and live webcast interviews with well-known and emerging politicians, journalists, activists, and political analysts.
 To read the latest Sunday Brunch edition click here.

 SISTAS TO WATCH